 *Once it’s in place close it off to create a circle.

-Row 2: in the style of the waistcoat stitch work dc under and between stitches creating a wrapped effect.
-The arrow is pointing between front facing v’s where you insert the hook. work these dc across row.
-Turn. do no chain
+Row 2: Ch 1, dc under and between the front facing V’s creating a wrapped effect.
+The arrow is pointing between front facing v’s where you insert the hook.
+Work the dc across row.
+Turn.
+Do no chain 1.

 Row 3: slip stitch across row to finish.